tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * RSASSA-PSS signature schemes are defined in {{signature-algorithms}}.

+* The "supported_versions" ClientHello extension can be used for negotiating the version of TLS to use, in preference to the legacy_version field of the ClientHello.

 An implementation of TLS 1.3 that also supports TLS 1.2 might need to include changes to support these changes even when TLS 1.3 is not in use.
 See the referenced sections for more details.